 Still warm, divide between 6 serving bowls or tall Collins glasses.

 Let it cool and chill.
-Sprinkle with cinnamon and serve.
+Sprinkle the greek rice pudding with cinnamon and serve.

-There are many different versions of rice pudding; it is a dessert that can be enjoyed all year round.
+There are many different versions of the greek rice pudding (rizogalo); it is an easy and creamy dessert that can be enjoyed all year round.